t-d-k/LibreCrypt/docs/donations.md

 The donations will first go towards a signing certificate, which will mean the drivers can be signed.

-Once that is done then any donations remaining will go towards paying for the domain registration for LibreCrypt.eu.
+Once that is done then any donations remaining will go towards paying for the domain registration for LibreCrypt.tdksoft.co.uk.

 Any left over from that will go towards paying for a programmer (possibly me) to fix the outstanding bugs.